By Wendy Stoltz / Last Modified On January 15, 2023

-Gluten-Free Oats - Remember to check labels to make sure your oats are gluten-free.
+Gluten-Free Oats - Check labels to ensure your oats are gluten-free.
 We're using old-fashioned gluten-free oats in this maple granola recipe.
 We don't recommend quick oats or steel-cut oats in this recipe.

 Maple Syrup - We recommended using pure maple syrup (like this one) to make this maple granola.
-Maple-flavored syrup doesn't have the same flavor and can sometimes burn quicker when baking in the oven.
+The maple-flavored syrup doesn't have the same flavor and can sometimes burn quicker when baking in the oven.

-Cinnamon - Ground cinnamon adds to the flavor and works with the maple and oatmeal.
+Cinnamon - Ground cinnamon adds flavor and works with the maple and oatmeal.

 Pecans - You can use pecan halves or pieces.
 You can also switch out the pecans for another nut.